 Part III: Mastering the Protocols for Optimization of Hormone Replacement Therapy - Complex Cases - May 2020

-All participants will receive an electronic and printed syllabus with their registration.
+All participants will receive an electronic syllabus with their registration.
+A printed syllabus is available for an additional charge of $40.00.
 The eSyllabus will be available for download at least one week prior to the course.
 An email notification will be sent when it is available for download and will include links and instructions.
 This early release provides an opportunity to download and review the materials prior to the course.

 PLEASE NOTE: We request you download the material prior to the event as internet access in the meeting room may be limited.
 We will also have flash drives available for those that find this easier than downloading.
 The syllabus can be saved in Adobe Reader which allows participants to add "sticky notes" directly on the slide as the speaker is talking.
 These notes can be saved permanently to your document.
 Other recommended applications include iBooks (for apple mobile devices) and iAnnotate (for mobile devices).
 Lastly, put perhaps most important for many of us, a printed syllabus is available with an option for good old fashioned note taking.

 Upon completion of this workshop the health care professional will be able to:

 1. Develop proficiency in newer age management protocols not presented in Parts I or II: more recent pertinent literature update and reviews, lab updates, and complex and interesting cases.